-So this topic is absolutely near and dear to my heart.
-When I first started thinking about having children, I honestly don’t think I realized how early they would start learning from us.
+Good Morning!
+As you probably know, toddler learning activities is absolutely near and dear to my heart.
+When I first started thinking about having children, I honestly don’t think I realized how early they would start learning from us!
 I got a crash course when I realized I even had to teach my 4 month old how to sleep!

 From then on, everything they do seems to involve a lesson.
 As my toddler began to grow I really started to put some effort into making sure that my toddler learning activities were effective, fun and easy.

 There is nothing like walking into the room where your 2.5 year old is playing and witnessing him eagerly turning the pages of his

 alphabet fruit book.
 But not only is he turning the pages, he is singing the alphabet on each page with full splendor and is pointing out the names of the fruit.
 Score one for toddler learning activities that allow mommy time to sit down!
 When he’s done, he switches gears and starts naming the planets in the solar system with happiness and excitement!

 At that point I started thinking to myself, how did we get here!?!?
 In a short two and a half years, I went from holding my newborn baby in the hospital to watching my son sight read, sing his alphabet in Spanish and backwards, count to 100, and start to sound out words!

 Don’t get me wrong, my son lives for jumping, playing, screaming, exploring, getting dirty, yelling, and running around frantically just like most happy toddlers, but he has also developed a ferocious love of learning that often just leaves me in awe.
 The amount of information that a toddler can take in is absolutely amazing.
 They are like little sponges, absorbing everything around them.
 I can’t help but to think this will be beneficial to him as he matures through the years.